What is My Skin Type?

 You've probably asked yourself: Why do I have oily skin?
 Oily skin is the result of both genetic factors and hormonal changes experienced in an individual’s lifetime.
 Those with a genetic predisposition to active oil glands produce a higher amount of sebum, an oily substance created to help keep the skin soft and hydrated.
 This oil flows from inside the epidermis to the surface of the skin through pores and hair follicles.
 When the body experiences a fluctuation in hormone levels, it signals the production of androgens, a male hormone present in both men and women.

 The production of androgens stimulates an increase in sebum production, but when an excess of this oil is produced, it can expand the size of the skin’s pores and result in blockages that become pimples and other acne blemishes.
-Oily skin is more prone to acne breakouts, and may feature a plethora of blackheads, whiteheads, and pustules or papules.
+Oily skin is more prone to acne breakouts, blackheads, whiteheads, and pustules or papules.
 Your pores may be more visible because of their size expansion, and your skin may appear greasy throughout the day.
 If you wear makeup, you may find it slides off quite easily.

 How to Care for Oily Skin

-Many individuals struggling with oily skin head straight for products that promise to dry out the skin, like acne treatments that contain harsh ingredients like benzoyl peroxide, but this can actually be counterproductive.
-Drying ingredients may trigger your skin to work harder at producing more oil, resulting in oilier skin.
+Many individuals struggling with oily skin head straight for products that promise to dry out the skin, like acne treatments containing harsh ingredients like benzoyl peroxide, but this can actually be counterproductive.
+Benzoyl peroxide and other drying ingredients may actually trigger your skin to work harder at producing more oil to compensate, resulting in oilier skin.

 It’s important to lightly exfoliate oily skin, as the buildup of oil can cause dead skin cells to become trapped in the pores and lead to acne blemishes.
-While you may be tempted to reach for harsher products and rough loofas, it’s important to use products that contain gentle exfoliators, like the salicylic acid found in BioClarity products.
-Salicylic acid is a natural exfoliant that gently sloughs off the dead skin cells that may result in pore blockages.
+While you may be tempted to reach for harsher products and rough loofas, it’s important to use products that contain gentle exfoliators, like the salicylic acid found in Treat, bioClarity’s acne treatment gel.
+Salicylic acid is a natural exfoliant that gently sloughs off dead skin cells that may result in pore blockages.

 Oily Skin and Acne

 Excess sebum production can cause acne, and those with oily skin often struggle with whiteheads, blackheads, and pimples.
-Salicylic acid is a proven acne treatment that many dermatologists recommend to those suffering from mild to moderate acne.
-It permeates into the pores, ridding them of built-up sebum, dead skin cells, and debris that may lead to breakouts.
+If you've been searching for effective acne-fighting ingredients, you likely encountered debates on salicylic acid vs. benzoyl peroxide.
+Many dermatologists recommend salicylic acid to those suffering from mild to moderate acne.
+It permeates into the pores and helps get rid of built-up sebum, dead skin cells, and debris that may lead to breakouts.

 Oily Skin and Aging